uselessbongo/tease-tuesday-ideas/README.md

    * silk scarf
    * panties
    * LP wears condom
+ * Run a single finger along the shaft, avoiding the sensitive tip
+ * Use a soft makeup brush to tease around their tip and shaft
  * Masturbation sleeve (fleshlight)
  * Vibrator on balls
  * Blowjob tease